Trajectory Class Fluctuation Theorem: Strengthening the Second Law

-This is similar to Eq. (\ref{eq:esl})'s Second Law that bounds the ensemble averaged entropy difference to be nonnegative.
+This is similar to Eq. (\ref{eq:esl})'s Second Law that bounds the ensemble-averaged entropy difference to be nonnegative.
 However, Eq. (\ref{eq:tcsl}) is more precise since it uses more information---the class probabilities in the forward and reverse processes.
 Section \ref{sec:tpsl} elaborates on this advantage over the ensemble Second Law.

 Equation (\ref{eq:nomtcft}) says that the average entropy difference $\avgatclass{\Entlike}$ is close to the \classsurpname\, $\classsurpatclass$ when the class-average \classirrname\, $\avgirratclass$ is small.
 Appendix \ref{sec:app_classirr} shows that having such a small \classirrname\, is equivalent to the class $\class$ having a narrow entropy-difference distribution.